canonical/microceph/docs/how-to/service-placement.rst

 sufficient number of instances for certain services in the cluster.
 This number is set to three by default.

-These services affected by this include:
+The services affected by this include:

 * MON (`Monitor service`_)
 * MDS (`Metadata service`_)